 Currently, the coal mining and trading companies rely on ground observations, long-term trend analysis and shipping logs from the port authorities to make an estimation about the coal movement but that is very complicated, imprecise, time consuming and expensive.
 On the other hand, the harbors are very varied in their business size, quality & quantity capacity, and the data accessibility.

-SBI intends to enhance the transparency about the local and global coal flows.
-ATMM therefore will deliver also the logistic activities and coal volumetric changes in coal harbor areas based on established satellite-derived observations.
-The service will be provided for each individual harbor, based on time interval delivery and service duration period.
+ATMM intends to enhance the transparency about the local and global coal flows, therefore the service. will show the logistic activities and coal volumetric changes in coal harbor areas uising satellite-derived observations.
+The service will be provided for each individual harbor, based on time interval delivery and service duration..

 Users and their needs

-The primary end-users and customers of the proposed services are the international coal mining companies who are interested to have quick and global analysis of the total coal production, stock and its logistic.
+The primary end-users and customers of the proposed services will be the international coal mining companies who are interested to have quick and global analysis of the total coal production, stock and its logistic.

 - Mining & logistic companies.